Private Practice

 Clients rarely arrive with a formal request for a label; they arrive with a specific, repetitive friction that has stopped responding to their usual fixes.
 My work focuses on the internal landscape of the high-achieving individual—those who are outwardly successful but find their internal sense of meaning or stability compromised.

-We do not operate within a medical or diagnostic framework, nor do we focus on the clinical management of symptoms.
+We do not operate within a medical or pattern-recognition framework, nor do we focus on the medical management of symptoms.
 Instead, we work to understand the biographical function these patterns serve and how they impact your current life.
 We generally work within three main territories:

 This is not usually the paralyzing anxiety that stops you from working.
 It is the anxiety that drives you to work harder.
 It feels like a background hum of urgency, a constant scanning for threats, or a perfectionism that feels necessary for survival.